GrayAnalytics/GrayAnalytics.github.io/_posts/2025-01-26-Seattle_Airbnb.md

 <br />
 <br />

-First we see the base value for the model, that makes sense.
-But the next several most important variables are whether the host has a profile picture, how quickly the host responds to renters, and whether the listing is instantly bookable.
+We see the first several important variables are whether the host has a profile picture, how quickly the host responds to renters, and whether the listing is instantly bookable.
-Only after that we we start to see physical listing attributes like the number of beds.
+Only after that do we start to see physical listing attributes like the number of bedrooms.
 This tells me that the hosts have a large impact on how much business the listing receives.